kenokrieger/_multispin/README.md

 - &beta;, which controls the randomness

+For &alpha; = 0 the model is equivalent to the ising model.

 (For more details see <a href="https://arxiv.org/pdf/cond-mat/0105224.pdf">
 S.Bornholdt, "Expectation bubbles in a spin model of markets: Intermittency from frustration across scales, 2001"</a>)